cyrilovh/snippets/README.md

 # About snippets folder

-This repository is no longer maintained.
+🚩 This repository is no longer maintained.
-Visit my blog to get code snippets improvements and other tips.
+Visit my blog to get code snippets improvements and other tips: https://blog.cyril.ovh

 # ConvertToWebp.php